 6) If you click the logo in each wallet (mousing over the Dash logo) turns it into a refresh icon and it will allow you to click it and manually refresh the network.
-Again, this is a hidden manual process and not ideal.
-However, if you can not connect to the P2P networks this will work in a pinch to refresh your individual assets.
+This is a hidden manual process and not ideal.
+However, if you cannot connect to the P2P networks this will work in a pinch to refresh your individual assets.

 Check Your Router Settings

 Exodus connects to multiple (dozens if not hundreds) of P2P nodes in the digital asset networks.
 This behavior could appear to your router as a DoS (Denial of Service) attack since there are data streams coming in from multiple outside sources.